Bánh Da Lợn: Vietnamese Steamed Pandan Cake (Soft for Days)

 Green Layer

-Step 2: Mix 1 tbsp of batter with coconut milk and cook over medium-low heat until thickened.
-Remove from heat, stir it back into the main batter with pandan extract, and strain again for a smooth texture.
+• Take 1 tbsp the batter and mix it with coconut milk, then cook over medium-low heat until it thickens.
+Once done, stir it back into the main batter along with the pandan extract and strain again for a silky-smooth texture.

 Cook 1 tablespoon of the pandan mixture with coconut milk over low heat until it thickens.